Ofcom: Television and radio

-Ofcom licenses all UK commercial television and radio services in the UK.
+Ofcom licences all UK commercial television and radio services in the UK.
 Broadcasters must comply by the terms of their licence, or risk having it revoked.
 Ofcom also publishes the Broadcasting Code, a series of rules which all broadcast content on television and radio must follow.
 The Broadcasting Code requires that content inappropriate for children should not be broadcast between the hours of 5:30 a.m. and 9:00 p.m.
 Premium-rate film services may broadcast content equivalent to a BBFC 15 certificate at any time of day provided a PIN-protected system is in place to restrict access to those authorised to view it.
 The broadcasting of pornography with a BBFC R18 certificate is not permitted.
 In 2010 Ofcom revoked the licences of four free-to-air television channels for promoting adult chat services during daytime hours and transmitting content that was too sexually explicit.
 The companies involved were fined £157,250.
 Ofcom's jurisdiction does not cover television and radio channels which are broadcast in the UK but licensed abroad.
 In 2012 Ofcom lodged a complaint with the Dutch media regulator regarding the content of adult chat television channels which are broadcast in the UK but licensed in the Netherlands.
-Based on a survey of 200 British respondents, Ofcom published in 2016 a list of about 50 words classified in four grades of offensiveness, from "milder" to "strongest."
+Based on a survey of 200 British respondents, Ofcom published in 2016 a list of about 50 words classified in four grades of offensiveness, from "milder" to "strongest".